Introduction to Therapy Dogs and Other Therapy Animals

 How to Get Involved

 I began working under the auspices of my local Humane Society.
-Then when I wanted to work in a hospital, I found that our local hospitals only accepted registration with a national organization and I joined Pet Partners.
-I created the web page Getting Started with Pet Partners to give direction to people interested in becoming a registered Pet Partners therapy animal team.
+Then when I wanted to work in a hospital, I found that our local hospitals only accepted registration with the national organization Pet Partners.
+I created the page Getting Started with Pet Partners to give direction to people interested in becoming registered Pet Partners therapy animal teams.

 If there is something I can help you with or questions you’d like answered, I’d be glad to help.